 - CDN capability

-For those seeking managed hosting services, SiteGround is always a popular choice (and the web host I myself use and recommend).
+For those seeking managed WordPress hosting services, SiteGround is always a popular choice (and the web host I myself use and recommend).

 2. Choose a Lightweight Theme and Limit Plugin Use